Sminu Jindal

-Sminu Jindal (born 1973) is an Indian industrialist.
-She is the Managing Director of Jindal SAW Limited and Founder-Chairperson of Svayam, an initiative of the Sminu Jindal Trust & India's leading accessibility rights organization.
+Sminu Jindal (born 18 January 1973) is an Indian industrialist.
+She is the managing director of Jindal SAW Limited and Founder-Chairperson of Svayam, an initiative of the Sminu Jindal Trust & India's leading accessibility rights organization.
+She currently also serves as the Chairperson of the CII India Business and Disability Network (CII IBDN).
 She married Mr. Indresh Batra in 2001, and they have two sons, Anav Batra and Arjan Batra.
 She belongs to the US$22 billion O.P.
 Jindal Group.

-Jindal was appointed as the Managing Director of Jindal SAW Ltd. in February 2001.
-She also held the position of Managing Director of Hexa Tradex Ltd. from October 2011 to August 2016.
+Jindal was appointed as the managing director of Jindal SAW Ltd. in February 2001.
+She also held the position of managing director of Hexa Tradex Ltd. from October 2011 to August 2016.
 She has been Chairperson of the Assocham National Council on Iron & Steel since 2007.

 Early life

-Sminu studied at prestigious Maharani Gayatri Devi Girls' Public School in Jaipur, Rajasthan and Presentation Convent Senior Secondary School in New Delhi before graduating in Commerce from Shri Ram College of Commerce (SRCC), New Delhi.
+Sminu studied at prestigious Maharani Gayatri Devi Girls' Public School in Jaipur, Rajasthan and Presentation Convent Senior Secondary School in New Delhi before graduating in commerce from Shri Ram College of Commerce (SRCC), New Delhi.

-When she was 11, she had an accident on a drive home from Jaipur to New Delhi that left her in a wheelchair for life.
+At the age of 11, she was involved in an accident while traveling from Jaipur to New Delhi, which resulted in her needing a wheelchair for the rest of her life.